-Item # Title Credits
+ltem # Title Credits

 ARS 276 Instrumentation Attachments and Adhesive Bonding Procedures 3

-ARS 278 Composite Materials Fabrication and Assembly 3
+ARS 278 Composite Materials Fabrication and Assembly 13

 ARS 284 Specialized Coating Processes 3

-Sub-Total Credits 9

-To otal credits: 70-71
+Total credits: 70-71

 Aerospace Technology/Welding, A.A.S.

 The Associate of Applied Science degree in Advanced Manufacturing with a concentration in Aerospace Technology will prepare graduates for employment in aerospace and related industries through classroom and laboratory instruction in propulsion structure and assembly or welding.